emilyhoughkovacs/splice/part1/part1_data_exploration.md

-For clarity, I have lettered each bullet point, so Question 1 comprise of 1a, 1b and 1c and Question 2 comprises of 2a and 2b.
+For clarity, I have lettered each bullet point, so Question 1 comprises of 1a, 1b and 1c and Question 2 comprises of 2a and 2b.

-1a.
+1.
+a.
-hits.hitNumber - numbered individual hits
+`hits.hitNumber` - numbered individual hits
-totals.hits - total number of hits within session
+`totals.hits` - total number of hits within session

 gutcheck: count(hits.hitNumber) should equal sum(totals.hits)